-XARELTO®: Clinical trial and real-world evidence in stroke risk reduction in nonvalvular atrial fibrillation (NVAF)
+XARELTO®: Clinical trial and real-world evidence in stroke risk reduction in patients with nonvalvular atrial fibrillation (NVAF)

-ROCKET AF: Primary efficacy endpoint was stroke (ischemic or hemorrhagic) and SE.
-The principal safety endpoint was a combination of major bleeding and nonmajor clinically relevant bleeding events.
+Study endpoints: The primary efficacy endpoint was stroke (ischemic or hemorrhagic) and SE.
+The principal safety endpoint was a combination of major bleeding and clinically relevant nonmajor bleeding events.

 ROCKET AF Post Hoc Obesity Analysis2